pbplop29/Lowes3/Readme.md

 Please Go through the following link to understand the OneToMany, ManyToOne and other types of mappings.

+> swagger stuff please look into, easier than postman

 > https://dev.to/jhonifaber/hibernate-onetoone-onetomany-manytoone-and-manytomany-8ba

 <div align ="center">